DonRomanos/donromanos.github.io/_posts/2021-01-30-Serialization.md

 Maybe with C++23 we get compile time reflection which offers us whole new possibilities that might solve this problem.
 For now if you really need to do it, I think a code generator based on `llvm` looks most promising to me.
 Maybe I will find the time and post about it in another article.

 My most important learning here was to adapt your approach to your requirements, the more you know about them the better you can choose.
-We implemented both, a simple version of what those libraries do, as well as what we finally did.
-That was very valuable to have as comparison.
+We implemented both, a simple version of what those libraries do, as well as our final approach I described above.
+That was very valuable to have as comparison and make a good decision.

-And rembemr: This is the way!
-(At least our way, for you it might look different based on your requirements ;))
+And remember: **This is the way!** (At least our way, for you it might look different based on your requirements ;))